yankay/scala-tour/scala-tour.md

 ```

 ### Testing
-Scala DSL can make testing more easier.
+Scala DSL can make testing even easier.
-This example is to test a Factorial function.
-It create test case with should/in.
+This example tests a Factorial function.
+It creates a test case with should/in.
-Test cases can be runned concurrently in default.
+Test cases run concurrently by default.

 ```
 import org.specs2.mutable._